karlmacas29/igclone-flutter/README.md

 ## Objectives
 The objective of this mobile app is to develop a simple social media app for everyone.
 Thus, the project’s objective are as follows:
-1. Using Firebase Authentication, Database and Storage – sign in and sign up the users through the API firebase auth and using database to store the description of the users.
+1. <b>Using Firebase Authentication, Database and Storage</b> – sign in and sign up
+the users through the API firebase auth and using database to store the description of the users.
 Storage is used to store images of the users, especially their profile image and post.
-2. Social Media Features – These main features used as social media are important for the people who like to post their favorite pictures and comments.
+2. <b>Social Media Features</b> – These main features used as social media are
+important for the people who like to post their favorite pictures and comments.
 It also has the following, and followers’ features use to follow their favorite persons.